Skip to content

 Done in 0.04s.

-5. At this point it is recommended you delete the node_modules folder in your consuming app and rerun yarn install --frozen-lockfile to fully clear the linkage.
+5. At this point it is recommended you delete the node_modules folder in your consuming app and rerun pnpm install to fully clear the linkage.

 Sandbox